apache/beam/website/www/site/content/en/documentation/patterns/ai-platform.md

 {{< /highlight >}}

 {{< highlight java >}}
 // Getting predictions is not yet available for Java.
-[BEAM-9501]
+[Issue 20001]
 {{< /highlight >}}